panwarnalini-hub/clinical-doc-pipelines/README.md

           │
           ▼
 ┌─────────────────────┐
-│  Silver: Classify   │  Cosine similarity to 87 categories
-│  sections           │
+│  Silver: Classify   │  Cosine similarity to 87 categories (might increase as i find more) │  sections           │
 └─────────┬───────────┘
           │